-Often this means that people are surprised when I quote them for a couple of thousand.
-They’ve often never done this before, so they don’t realise that I’ll save them money in the long run by helping them get extra money or a better deal.
+When people are surprised at my quote, it’s because often, they’ve never done coaching before, so they don’t realise that I’ll save them money in the long run by helping them get extra money or a better deal.
 So they ask for a discount.

 Here are two ways I’ve been asked for a discount this week

-“Well, 5k is probably the top end of what we can afford at the moment, but I think you can help us and we’re not looking anywhere else for this.
+“Well, £800 a month is probably the top end of what we can afford at the moment, but I think you can help us and we’re not looking anywhere else for this.
 I like you and I think we can do business together.”

 “We don’t have much budget so this will have to be one of your cheaper packages.
 We’re looking at a number of people who could provide this service”